MichaelCretignier/SNAKY/README.md

 # SNAKY Release Date (Soon...!)

-The code is missing some important table that prevent it from running, the code is planned to be released in a few weeks.
+The code is missing some important tables that prevent it from running, the code is planned to be released in a few weeks.
 Thank for your patience.

 <p align="center">